-Set wet bunny aside to dry.
+Set wet spring bunny aside to dry.
 Use colored markers and colored squares of paper to draw 5-10 flowers in various sizes.
 Cut out flower shapes.

 Glue rabbit art to a black piece of paper leaving more room at the bottom than the top.
 Glue cut flowers to the border and artwork.
 This part is purely individual.
 Children can add their flowers to the art, along the border or a combination of both.

-Watch the Facebook Live Tutorial here:
+Watch my Facebook Live Tutorial on Spring Bunny here:

 Would you like the drawing handouts?